anga/extend_at/README.markdown

 ### Tips

-If you like to do something more dynamic, like create columns and validations depending of some model or configuration, the you can do something like this:
+If you like to do something more dynamic, like create columns and validations depending of some model or configuration, then you can do something like this:

     class User < ActiveRecord::Base
       extend_at :extra, :columns => :get_columns